 The heart of C.U.R.E.
 Childhood Cancer Association is its Parent Advocate program.
 Certainly, C.U.R.E.’s outreach efforts, fundraising activities, research initiatives, and educational liaison efforts are all crucial to the organization’s mission of helping pediatric cancer and blood disorder patients.
 It’s the Parent Advocates, however, who are in the trenches, providing support of every stripe to family members as they voyage through treatment and beyond.

-If you have a suggestion for an activity or service that you’d like to see offered by the Parent Advocate program, let us know!
-Please send suggestions to staff@curekidscancer.com or speak to a Parent Advocate or other volunteer.
+If you have a suggestion for an activity or service that you’d like to see offered by the Parent Advocate or the Bereaved Family Advocate program, let us know!
+Please send suggestions to staff@curekidscancer.com or speak to an Advocate or other volunteer.

 Other Ways We Help